neo-project/docs/en-us/sc/getting-started.md

 ## Create project

-After the above installation configuration is successful, you can create an Neo.SmartContract.Template project in Visual Studio 2017.
+After the above installation configuration is successful, you can create an NeoContract project in Visual Studio 2017.

 ![new smart contract project](assets/new_smart_contract_project.png)